 The reason for the rather modest pressure in the pulmonary arteries is the fact that pulmonary blood vessels are rather thin-walled, with little muscularity (as compared to their systemic counterparts).
 This means the pulmonary circulation has some impressive elasticity.
 Just at rest, from beat to beat, the pulmonary blood volume varies by around 50ml over the course of a single cardiac cycle (Ugander et al, 2009).
+When cardiac output increases, say during extreme exercise, the pulmonary blood flow obviously also increases but the pressure in the arterial circulation remains the same.
 Trying to resist talking about resistance until the Pulmonary vascular resistance section down below is quite difficult at this stage, and so one might segue into a discussion of pulmonary capillary pressure.

 A measurement of pressure in the pulmonary capillaries is difficult to perform.
 In an attempt which would preempt future designs by Swan and Ganz, Hellems et al (1949) introduced a thin catheter into the pulmonary arteries of thirteen people, all of whom for some reason had primary syphilis.
 Presumably the investigators felt that this identified them as being of an especially agreeable character, and most likely to give consent for the experiment.
 The catheter was advanced until it wedged itself in a pulmonary artery of around 2-3mm diameter, and then it was transduced.
 The idea was that, in the absence of arterial pulsation from the pulmonary artery, such "occlusion pressure" measurements would yield the pressure of the pulmonary capillaries.
 The original pressure trace images created during these first recordings did not withstand the brutal attention of whatever steampunk scanner APS are using, and is unfortunately unusable even by the low standards of Deranged Physiology.
 Suffice to say, it demonstrates a familiar waveform which (for reasons explained later) represents pulmonary venous pressure rather than the pressure in the capillaries.
 This waveform (discussed in detail below) usually looks like this: